Table Of Contents

 Harness

-Harness monitors and reports on opportunities to end unused instances on an hourly basis.
-It also enables FinOps teams to create and enforce cost policies.
-Teams can also use it with cloud providers such as AWS, Google Cloud, and Microsoft Azure.
+The Harness system monitors and reports unused instances each hour.
+FinOps teams can also create and enforce cost policies with it.
+Additionally, teams can use it across cloud providers including, Amazon Web Services, Google Cloud, and Microsoft’s Azure.

-Harness’ Continuous Delivery Platform also offers root cost analysis to help correlate cloud events with costs.
-It may be a bit pricey for some companies, depending on how their cloud infrastructure is set up.
+Additionally, Harness’ Continuous Delivery Platform offers root cost analysis to correlate cloud events with costs.
+However, some companies may find it pricey, depending on their cloud infrastructure demands.

 Year Founded: 2016